You can always tell if a trainee is serious about their training based on how they appear from the back.

 Chin-ups are typically easier to perform because you have more help from the biceps during the movement, but you can still become dangerously strong in both variations.

 Pull-ups are the main movement that will allow you to build the width that you need in order to achieve a V-taper physique.
 This is why if there was only one movement that you could do for your back for the rest of your life, the pull-up or chin-up would be it.

 Outside of aesthetics, it is also extremely impressive when you slap 30-50lbs on a chinning belt and start to pump out reps.

 You would think that with all of the benefits that pull-ups bring to the table, more trainees would be performing them.
-You would also think that with all of the benefits that vigorous exercise brings more folks would do it.
-Yet, our country is in horrendous shape as a whole.
+You would also think that with all of the benefits that vigorous exercise brings to the table more folks would do it.
+Yet, the country is in horrendous shape as a whole.

 When I used to train at commercial gyms, the pull-up bars would be empty like a losing professional sports teams’ stadium.
 You would see men and women use the combination dip/chin stations to perform random ab exercises to try to build a 6-pack.

 The truth of the matter is that if you are fat, no amount of abdominal exercises will reveal your abs.
 Meanwhile, if you ate correctly and consistently performed the pull-ups every week your abs would automatically get stronger and eventually become visible.

 -grab the chinning bars and get into a flexed hang to get to the start position

 -you can use a pronated (overhand), supinated (underhand), or neutral grip (hands facing each other) based on the type of chinning bar you use

 -initiate the movement by drawing your elbows into your body